gerrit-coder/test/coder/README.md

 **Common Issues:**
 - **Authentication failures**: Configure git credentials for HTTP URLs or SSH keys for SSH URLs
 - **Cherry-pick conflicts**: Resolve manually in the repository directory
-- **Missing rich parameters**: Ensure the coder-workspace plugin is properly configured in Gerrit
+- **Missing rich parameters**:
+  - Ensure the coder-workspace plugin is properly configured in Gerrit
+  - Verify that rich parameters are declared as Terraform variables in `code-server.tf`
+  - Check that environment variables are passed to the Docker container in the `env` array
+  - If you see "No Gerrit git repository URL provided", verify the rich parameters are being passed from the plugin
 - **Repository already exists**: The script will update existing repositories automatically

 ### Environment Variable Issues